 - A. Location and Field Inspection: The property consists mainly of 562.85 acres of reclaimed mined land and woodland.
-The site is bordered by a combination of undeveloped woodlands, agricultural areas, and residential homes in the R-E and R-A Zones.
-Other site characteristics consist of streams, wetlands, and steep slopes. - B. History: This property is currently located in the R-E Zone.
-Special Exception 3266 permitted the mining of sand and gravel on June 23, 1983, in the western half of the site, Zoning Ordinance No. 37-1983.
+The site is bordered by a combination of undeveloped woodlands, agricultural areas, and residential homes containing streams, wetlands, and steep slopes. - B. History: This property is currently located in the R-E Zone.
+Special Exception 3266 permitted the mining of sand and gravel in the western half of the site on June 23, 1983, Zoning Ordinance No. 37-1983.